addod19/portfolio/README.md

 # My Portfolio

-> Using react to build my personalized portfolio with the help of gitconnected API.
-I extracted data from the API for the page
+>  Using react to build my personalized portfolio with the help of GSAP and react-reveal animation.

 ## Screenshots